 After completing your first application, you can add a new application or add an unpaid application by clicking the respective options for those two choices.

 The information to the ESTA submitted by applicants can only be accessed by those who are required to deal with it.
 All data is strictly controlled and the standards of security are privy to the industry standards found in similar screening programs for travelers.

-Data is not shared frivolously and remains within rules set out by the Privacy Act System of Records Notice and these regulations can be found on the DHS website.
+Data provided by travelers applying for an ESTA is not shared and remains within rules set out by the Privacy Act System of Records Notice and these regulations can be found on the DHS website.
 There are a few instances where data may be shared outside of the ESTA framework.
-Those instances include:
+These instances include:

-The carriers only have access to your status.
-They receive no personal information other than that directly pertaining to the travel authorization.
+Air and sea carriers will have access to your ESTA application status.
+However, they receive no personal information other than that directly pertaining to the travel authorization.

-Generally the information remains active for as long as your travel authorization is active, which is a period of two years.
-This can be shorter if your travel authorization expires sooner than expected for any reason, for example, your passport expires before the official expiry date of your travel authorization, whereby your TA will automatically expire along with your passport.
+Generally, the information remains active for as long as your travel authorization is active, which is a period of two years.
+This can be shorter if your travel authorization expires sooner than expected for any reason, for example, your passport expires before the official expiry date of your travel authorization, whereby your ESTA will automatically expire along with your passport.